himavarshini/learning/cpp/README.md

     printf("message is %d\n", (4 +4));
 }
 ```
 observe the `#define PREP_TEST` in the C code is replaced with its code after preprocessor.
+This is called macro expansion.

 6. compilation stage involve converting the pre-processor code into the assembly code for a corresponding target architecture.
 Here's the trick is the compilation target that analyse and replaces instructions to that target architecture.